Ayub Bachchu: Ferdous Chandana

 Bachchu met Ferdous Akhtar Chondona in the early 1986, when he came to Dhaka to record his debut solo album Rokto Golap.
 He said that, he fell in love with Chondona when he saw her picture stuck in his friend's mirror.
 When Chondona's family found out about Bachchu they didn't let her meet him.
 He said that the LRB song "Ferari Mon", from the band's self titled debut album told the story of how he wanted to meet Chondona, "This mind of mine, doesn't care for any barrier.
 Hoping to find you, it comes back again and again."
 He left for Dhaka with only BDT ৳600 with him.
 He was struggling to live in Dhaka and pay his rents in the hotel Blue Nile in 36, New Elephant Road, Dhaka.
-He got back to Chattogram after the recording ended for his debut album.
+He got back to Chittagong after the recording ended for his debut album.
 When he left Souls in late 1990, he came to Dhaka and proposed Chondona to marry him.
 Chondona's family didn't agree at first, but later both Bachchu's and Chondona's family agreed on letting them marry.
-He married Chondona on 31 January 1991.
+He married Chondona on January 31, 1991.
 The couple had two children: daughter Fairuz Saffra Ayub (b.
 1994) and son Ahnaf Tazwar Ayub (b.
 1996).